 MC's CSR & Environmental Affairs Advisory Committee is made up of nine external experts.
-In the year ended March 2012, the committee held meetings in April and October 2011, and provided advice on the MC Group's CSR and environmental activities.
-At the May 2012 meeting, the committee members expressed their views on creating sustainable societal and environmental value, carbon management and the Mitsubishi Corporation Disaster Relief Foundation among other themes.
+In the year ended March 2013, the committee held meetings in May and November 2012 and provided advice on the MC Group's sustainability activities.
+At the April 2013 meeting, the committee members gave their opinions on MC's carbon management, supply chain management and the Mitsubishi Corporation Disaster Relief Foundation, among other themes.

 Main Opinions and Suggestions to Date

 - There is a global consensus that urgent steps are required on the environmental front to protect our planet, the stage for all global corporations.
 Today, corporations are expected to be responsible members of society.
 We think that it is important to continuously formulate and implement increasingly thorough sustainability policies and measures.

 - Going forward, we believe that it is necessary to engage in initiatives to protect the global environment beyond carbon management.
 We believe that this should begin first with the gathering of information to assess the Company's total environmental footprint.
 Based on the results of this analysis, MC can ascertain its overall environmental impact and formulate specific measures in response.

 - Supply chain management is an important issue when conducting business in emerging and developing nations.
 With various measures being taken internationally, we believe it is essential to respond to this issue by considering the characteristics of each industry.

 - We also believe that it is important to regularly review the questions used for local surveys and questionnaires in order to fully understand the actual condition of MC's supply chain.

 The Mitsubishi Corporation Disaster Relief Foundation